Frequently Asked Questions

 We do understand that other hatcheries may do things differently than we do--did you know that chickens are not protected by the Humane Slaughter Act the way other "food" animals are?--but we wouldn't be able to sleep at night if our hatchery engaged in those practices.
 The majority of the baby chicks that aren't adopted are offered up for auction near our hatching facility.
 A portion of the unsold chicks are humanely euthanized and we are continuously looking for better alternatives.Read More

 You can check the exact shipping cost to your location by placing the items you want in your shopping basket and clicking the "calculate" link (you'll have to enter your zip code so the cost can be calculated).
-A small window will pop up including your shipping quote.
 Small orders of baby chicks, ducklings and goslings need extra attention to ship safely, so they include high tech long lasting heat packs to keep the babies warm, plus custom amounts of nesting material and ventilation to prevent jostling or stifling, based on the prevailing weather.
-Due to this special attention, very...Read More
+Due to this special attention, very small orders of chicks and waterfowl cost a good deal...Read More

 The Marek's Disease vaccination is attenuated, which means, in most cases, it's not even developed using the Marek's virus.
 Instead, it's developed using a different illness common to turkeys, but which causes the chickens in question to develop immunity to Marek's.
 This is the same way the small pox vaccine was developed for humans: the vaccine is actually based on cowpox.
 However, cowpox provided immunity from deadly smallpox, even though you can't get smallpox from the vaccine.
 We know of no reports or studies showing that nonvaccinated birds can be infected with Marek's Disease by exposure to birds vaccinated for...Read More